Navid200/xDrip/docs/Updates.md

 #### **Update channels**
 You can choose one of four update channels, Nightly (pre-release), Alpha, Beta and Stable.

-A pre-release is a release that has only been tested by the developers.
-We call it a Nightly release.
+A pre-release (Nightly) is a release that has only been tested by the developers.
 On average, there is a Nightly release once a week.
-All new releases are released as a Nightly.

 An alpha release has been tested by a few users in the Nightly channel for a while after having been tested by developers.
 Then, it has been tagged as an alpha.
-The content does not change.
-In other words, an alpha is a Nightly before it becomes an alpha.
+An alpha is a Nightly before it becomes an alpha.

 A beta release, which is the stable release for xDrip, has been tested in the alpha channel by some users as well as in the Nightly channel by a few users as well as by the developers.
 Then, it is tagged as a beta.
 A beta (stable) release is a Nightly first before it becomes an alpha or a beta.
 There is about one stable release once every 6 months.